chrisgrieser/nvim-recorder/README.md

 lualine_z = {
 	{ require("recorder").recordingStatus },
 },
--- 💡 put the components in different status line segments so they have -- a different color, making the recording status more distinguishable -- from saved recordings
 ```

+> [!TIP]
+> Put the components in different status line segments, so they have
+> a different color, making the recording status more distinguishable
+> from saved recordings

 ## Basic Usage